codeforamerica/pdf-filler/README.md

 This app idea originated from a common need to automatically fill PDF forms in various Code for America projects.
 Filling PDFs is an all-too-common need for many government and institutional services, and automatically populating forms can be a useful step in redesigning those services to better serve clients.

-After [an initial proof-of-concept in another project](https://github.com/codeforamerica/typeseam/pull/25), I decided to spin this off into a separate code app.
+After [an initial proof-of-concept in another project](https://github.com/codeforamerica/typeseam/pull/25), I decided to spin this off into a separate project.

 ### Who